Develop a Business Plan

 Components of Financial Analysis and Projections for a Business Plan

-- Estimate financial costs for raw materials, salaries, activities (e.g., travel), rent, and equipment.
+- Estimate costs for raw materials, salaries, activities (e.g., travel), rent, and equipment.

 - Analyze cash flow and balance statements.

-How long does it take to bring a product to market?
+How long does it take to bring a product or service to market, and what does it cost?

 What is the success rate for biotech companies?